klsa2921/vespa/app/readme.md

    - **First Phase**: `closeness(embedding)`
      - Ranks documents based on the Euclidean distance between the query embedding and document embedding.
    - **Second Phase**: `bm25(title) + bm25(content) + 10 * closeness(embedding)`
      - Combines BM25 text scoring with semantic similarity (weighted 10x for embeddings).
+In second phase results
    - Ideal for semantic search with some text relevance.

 3. **`hybrid`**